Robbers gang busted in Mansehra

 He said that Mohammad Naseem, the alleged ringleader, and Gul Sheeraz, Jehanzeb, Mohammad Tufail and Mohammad Bilal were arrested from a mountainous hideout in the Balakot tehsil.

-“The gangsters snatched cash and other valuables from a local and fled but a police party led by the station house officer of Balakot chased them and arrested them from the hideout.
-The arms, robbed cash and other valuables were recovered from them,” said Bahadar.
+“The gangsters snatched cash and other valuables from a local and fled but a police party led by the station house officer of Balakot chased them.

-He said the gang was wanted in 16 robberies in Hazara division and Muzaffarabad alone.

-“We have sought details of robberies and other crimes from the rest of the districts in KP and other provinces which would be shared with the media,” said the official.